luannguyenQV/react-native-todos-app/README.md

 # react-native-todo-app

-**react-native-todo-app** will help you manage your task - so simple and so beautiful.
+**react-native-todo-app** will help you manage your task simply and beautifully.

 ## Technicals